Limantour Beach, West Marin, CA

 Healing from trauma can be experienced as less intense and less frequent painful feelings, thoughts, and associations from the traumatic event(s) that intrude into one's current life.
 It also involves learning how to self-regulate intense hyper-aroused emotions, learning "triggers", and knowing how to work with them.

 In my private practice, I interactively and collaboratively help you with your individual needs and goals.
-This may involve individual therapy (in office, via phone, Doxy.me or Zoom), couple counseling, family therapy, participation in one of the groups I facilitate, or a combination of the above.
+This may involve individual therapy (in office, via phone, or secure Zoom), couple counseling, family therapy, participation in one of the groups or workshops I facilitate, or a combination of the above.
 It may be short or long term therapy or counseling.
 You may also choose to consult with me regarding a specific area or one in which I specialize.
 For our work together to be successful, I maintain a respectful, safe, therapeutic environment, maintaining ethical and legal professional standards.

 As my approach to therapy and counseling is non-authoritarian and client-led, you take the lead on what you want to work on, at your own pace.
 In both my private and agency experience, I've received positive feedback from clients who seek help with various difficulties and challenges in living.
 Typically, they report that they feel respected, safe, heard, and understood; that the work we do together has led to successful outcomes.
 In my opinion, the psychotherapeutic relationship should consist of an equal power dynamic, and it must be compatible to each client so that effective work takes place in and outside of the office.
 You are the final authority on your life choices and goals, not the therapist or anyone else.